 The Admissions Office will suspend processing applications if all transcripts are not attached.
 Once a packet is submitted, additional documentation will not be accepted.
 Transcripts from other Virginia Community Colleges are not required; however, any Virginia Community Colleges attended must be listed on both the Admissions Application and the Nursing Application.

 All prerequisites (general biology, chemistry, English and math proficiency) must be met and all documents submitted by the January 15th deadline.
 Further details of the application process can be found at www.vhcc.edu (click Future Students > Enrollment Checklist > Apply for Admissions > Medical Program Application).

 LPN to RN Transition: Currently licensed LPNs who have been accepted to the nursing program may be offered the option of entering a summer LPN to RN Bridge Program providing they have completed all the general education courses required as outlined in the Nursing Track 3: LPN to RN Curriculum or Track4: Part-time Evening/Weekend LPN to RN.
-Applicants must have graduated from an LPN program after May 15, 2011OR have at least one year (2000 hours) of full-time LPN work experience in direct patient care during the past three years with written verification from employer at the time of application.
+Applicants must have graduated from an LPN program after May 15, 2012 or provide documentation of 1 year (2000 hours) of full-time LPN work experience in direct patient care during the past three years with written verification from employer at the time of application.

 Program Requirements: Prior to enrollment in any NUR course, the student must provide the following documentation: (For more information, see the VATNP website at www.vhcc.edu/vatnp